Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Camden Park has five operational public transport stops, all of which offer bus services.
-These stops are served by a total of 16 different routes, carrying out 240 weekly passenger trips combined.
-The accessibility of these transport options is deemed good, with residents being located an average of 324 meters from the nearest stop.
+Camden Park has five active public transport stops, all of which are bus stops.
+These stops are served by 16 different routes that collectively facilitate 240 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 324 meters from the nearest stop.
+Most residents commute outward due to the area's residential nature.
+Cars remain the dominant mode of transport at 98%.
+Vehicle ownership averages 2.3 per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport